SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 ### Session-18
-- What are the disadvantages in shellscript ? what are the advantages of ansible over shellscript ?
+- What are the disadvantages in shellscript ?
+L, S, E, R, E, S
+- what are the advantages of ansible over shellscript ?
+O, C, A, CP, CI
 - Can ansible create instances on external systems like azure, aws, gitlab etc ? yes But it is not recommended, because ansible is only intended for configuration management & application deployment.
 - If so why dont we use ansible to create instances ?
 Because it doesnt have a state file to create instances